AdobeDocs/adobeio-events/aem/aem_console_setup.md

-### Create an Adobe I/O Console AEM integration workspace
+### Add the `I/O Events` API to your Adobe developer console project

-For your AEM to be authorized to emit events against Adobe I/O: you do need to add the  API in your Adobe I/O Console project set up in the console (if you are new to this please refer to the [step-by-step instructions for creating an empty project in Adobe Developer Console](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects-empty.md) )
+For your AEM to be authorized to emit events against Adobe I/O: you do need to add the `I/O Events` API to your project in the Adobe developer console (if you are new to this please refer to the [step-by-step instructions for creating an empty project in Adobe Developer Console](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects-empty.md) )

 1. Click on `Add to Project` > `API`